Tracking safety and markers of response to Cladribine treatment

 Summary

-All treatments for MS come with potential side effects as well as benefits.
+All treatments for MS come with benefit as well as potential side effects.
 By dampening the immune response to reduce brain inflammation, one of the downsides of these medications is that the risk of infection is increased.
 Another issue with MS treatment is that it is difficult to know whether a medication is working or not until someone has a relapse.

 Everyone responds to MS medications differently, so an important research goal is to devise a method for early identification of response to treatments: both suppression of MS activity, and infection.